 Some of the facts your attorney gathers during discovery will be used as evidence at trial.
 The evidence will be used to prove that your injuries were caused by the defendants’ products and conduct and that the defendant failed in its legal duty to protect you by warning you about asbestos risks.

-Filing a claim can finally put those who neglected to warn and protect you against asbestos exposure accountable for their actions.
-Many companies were aware of the risks of asbestos during the late 1930s, but its many desirable and low-cost properties outweighed the risks of its workers.
+Filing a claim can finally hold those who neglected to warn and protect you against asbestos exposure accountable for their actions.
+Many companies were aware of the risks of asbestos during the late 1930s, but its many desirable and low-cost properties outweighed the risks to their workers.
 You have the legal right to file a claim against the company, manufacturer or person who knowingly exposed you to the toxic material.

 Although the legal process is one way to seek justice, there’s another important reason to file a claim: Compensation.